nengo/keras-spiking/README.rst

     model = tf.keras.Model(inp, act)

 Models with SpikingActivation layers can be optimized and evaluated in the same way as any other Keras model.
-They will automatically take advantage of Keras Spiking's "spiking aware training": using the spiking activations on the forward pass and the non-spiking (differentiable) activation function on the backwards pass.
+They will automatically take advantage of KerasSpiking's "spiking aware training": using the spiking activations on the forward pass and the non-spiking (differentiable) activation function on the backwards pass.

-Keras Spiking also includes various tools to assist in the training of spiking models, such as additional `regularizers
+KerasSpiking also includes various tools to assist in the training of spiking models, such as additional `regularizers
 <https://www.nengo.ai/keras-spiking/reference.html#module-keras_spiking.regularizers>`_
 and `filtering layers